Everest High Passes

 - Mentally capable of dealing with the stresses of a high altitude environment, the possibility of walking in poor weather conditions, the need to be responsive to changeable conditions, and the need to work as a team with other group members.

 Vaccinations may be required for this trip.
-Talk to your doctor about the up-to-date information for this region.
+Please talk to your doctor about the up-to-date information for this region.
 We're travel experts, not doctors and defer to the medicos when it comes to inoculations.

-It is your responsibility to ensure you have all required visas for your trip.
+Please ensure that you have all required visas for your trip – this is your responsibility.
 Rules and regulations governing the issuance of visas are constantly changing, and vary for different nationalities and you should check visa requirements with your travel agent or relevant consular authority well before travel.

 You are required to have travel insurance before heading off on a Peregrine trip.
-Insurance can be organised by your Peregrine representative or your travel agent.Responsible Travel
+Insurance can be organised by your Peregrine representative or your travel agent.

 Our Responsible Travel ethos is at the heart of everything we do, from getting the basics right like respecting local cultures and the environment, to initiating projects that make positive contributions to communities, to our staff’s fundraising efforts and offsetting our carbon emissions.